 It's time to head out to the local ball field and cheer on the home team.
 Whether you are a fan of the Houston Astros or the New York Yankees, there's one food you can find at every baseball diamond across the county- the hot dog.
-A baseball staple since the late 1800s, this handheld meal has grown a following alongside the infield.
+A baseball staple since the late 1800s, this handheld meal has grown a following alongside the infield on game day.

 And let's not forget the almighty pretzel, which is usually served sprinkled with crunchy sea salt and a small serving of cheese sauce.
 These two baseball staples were practically made for each over (including a large cup of beer).

 Today, we are baking up the best of both worlds: the pretzel dog.
 Cooked until golden brown, this great recipe is perfect with a side of mustard for dipping.
 If you love pretzel dogs from Auntie Anne, you are going to call this pretzel recipe a home run.